OB-Peter/alx-pre_course/0x01-git/README.md

-I changed the content and commit it
+I changed the content and commit it,i have total control